Transition from the Medieval Castle to the Early Modern Fortress: Middle Ages

 The medieval castle, which reached its peak between the 11th and 13th centuries, was based on the principle of vertical alignment.
 Its main features – thin but high curtain walls, the keep (donjon) and narrow embrasures – were primarily adapted to the siege weapons of the time.
-The walls were build to withstand bombardment with stone projectiles from a trebuchet and high enough to hinder attackers attempting to storm them.A talus or sloping plinth was added to the foot of the walls to make them thicker and more difficult to breach.
+The walls were built to withstand bombardment with stone projectiles from a trebuchet and high enough to hinder attackers attempting to storm them.A talus or sloping plinth was added to the foot of the walls to make them thicker and more difficult to breach.
 The castle concentrated its defences on isolated points (towers), but allowed only limited flank coverage of the walls.
 The defenders fired vertically downwards, creating blind spots at the foot of the walls.
 The advent of gunpowder fundamentally changed warfare.
 The introduction of cannons in the 14th and 15th centuries posed new challenges for medieval castles.
 The tall, relatively thin walls could no longer withstand the powerful artillery shells and were easily destroyed.
 This necessitated a fundamental redesign of the fortifications.

 19th-century illustration of an idealised medieval castle.
 1. Castle road.
 2. Castle gate with portcullis.
 3. Oriel tower.
 4. Outer castle courtyard (Barbacon).
 5. Zwinger with the second gate.
 6. Gate tower.
 7. Oriel.
 8. South wall.
 9. Flat wall tower.
 10. The residential building (palace).
 11. Watchtower (keep).
 12. Window with portcullis for defense.
 13. Flanking tower.
 14. Mantling wall with loopholes.
 15. Pitched turret.
 16. Breastwork with supporting stones.
 17. Shooting holes for archers.
 18. Ditch.

 In the later Middle Ages, castles saw a series of refinements to their defensive systems, particularly at points of vulnerability such as the gatehouse.
 Drawbridges were improved through the addition of counterbalancing mechanisms, which made their operation less labor-intensive and increased their effectiveness as barriers.
 At the same time, moats became deeper, wider, and sometimes doubled, further complicating enemy approaches.
 To strengthen the outer defenses, structures such as barbicans were adopted and developed, often placed on the far side of the moat to obscure and protect the entrance.
 The barbican, sometimes a fortified ward or a U-shaped tower, provided an additional line of defense and could be equipped with its own ditch, parapet, and drawbridge.
 In some cases, the outer works evolved into large bastilles, which functioned almost as independent fortresses, especially at the gates of towns.